nam-pi/backend/README.md

 ### Redis

 A Redis instance has to be pre-configured and made available to the Spring Boot application.
 It will be used to cache database queries as long as the `PROFILE` environment variable isn't set to `dev`.
+The cache will be cleared on each app restart automatically to make sure that no stale cache is served in case the code or the used ontologies change.

 ### Fuseki

 * A stand alone fuseki instance has to be created.
-* Two datasets have to be created, one that will be filled with the original data and another one where the live inference data is stored.
-Both should be configured according to the two provided configuration files, [data.ttl](./data.ttl) and [inf_cache](./inf_cache.ttl).
+* Two datasets (`data` and `inf_cache`) have to be created, one that will be filled with the original data and another one where the live inference data is stored.
+Both should be configured according to the two provided configuration files, [data.ttl](./data.ttl) and [inf_cache.ttl](./inf_cache.ttl).
+On application start the `inf_cache` dataset will be populated as a combined inference graph of both the contents of the `data` dataset and the configured ontologies.
+Update processes are synchronized between both datasets to make sure both the stored data and the inference graph are always up-to-date.

 ## Configuring the application